 I have recently found out that you can buy the same type of glue, if you run out on it or it is not in the package, on AliExpress.

-For this project, I have also used my magnifying lamp a few times, especially for attaching the electricity wires at the right spot.
+For this project, I have also used my magnifying lamp a few times, especially for attaching the electrical wires to the right spot.

 The Good & the Bad :

-– much easier made then ‘Cathy’s Flowerhouse‘, for sure!
+– much easier made than ‘Cathy’s Flowerhouse‘, for sure!

 – clear manual, apart from 1 little thing (see ‘the bad’ part), no more mistakes